ldnclj/project-euler/README.md

 # project-euler
-All the work for project euler done in the dojo
+All the work for [Project Euler](https://projecteuler.net) done in the dojo.